Center image via: Only Deco Love

 Now that all of these things have been identified, pull them all together in one big sheet that you either can have on your computer, printed out, or whatever works for you.
 Now, when you need to make a decision on a door handle, you will know the style you are instantly more drawn towards instead of being taken by all sorts of options.

 Having these themes identified and colors decided on has been what made our decisions easier.
+Employing the services of renowned professionals like renoCompare would also make a huge difference.
 We quickly have gone through window choices, flooring meetings, and more because we knew exactly what the style we wanted from so much reflection.

 I hope this helps you as well as you remodel or build your home.